mixu/nwm/readme.md

     # Multi-monitor keys
     Meta + Shift + , -- Send focused window to previous screen
     Meta + Shift + . -- Send focused window to next screen

-# Adding nwm under your login manager as an alternative under Linux

-If you are using Gnome (GDM as login manager)

-1: Create nwm.sh somewhere (and chmod +x it):

-    #!/bin/sh
-    /usr/local/bin/node /path/to/nwm-user-sample.js 2> ~/nwm.err.log 1> ~/nwm.log

-Note: run "which node" to find out the path to Node in the script above.

-2: add the following as nwm.desktop to /usr/share/xsessions:

-    [Desktop Entry]
-    Encoding=UTF-8
-    Name=nwm
-    Comment=This session starts nwm
-    Exec=/PATH/TO/nwm.sh
-    Type=Application

-Select "nwm" from the Sessions menu when logging in.
-If you run into issues, have a look at ~/nwm.err.log.
-Mostly, it's a matter of getting all the paths (to Node, to the nwm files) right.

 ## Changing keyboard shortcuts